Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Experiments

 \section{Experiments}

-In this section, we first qualitatively demonstrate that our proposed deformable generator framework consistently disentangles the appearance and geometric information.
-We then analyze and evaluate the proposed model quantitatively.
-The deformable generator network structures and parameters are listed in the Appendix.
-We set the value of the interpolation parameter $\gamma$ to $10$ in the experiments, i.e., we vary the components of the latent vectors within the range $[-\gamma, \gamma]$ when visualizing the effects of the components.
+In this section, we design 6 groups of experiments to demonstrate that our proposed deformable generator framework consistently disentangles the appearance and geometric information.
+The parameters and architectures of the deformable generator network are summarized in subsection 5.7.
+In the following experiments, in each row we visualize the generated samples by varying a certain unit of the latent factors within the range $[-\gamma, \gamma]$, where we set $\gamma$ to be $10$.
+The code and results can be found at the project page~\footnote{\url{https://andyxingxl.github.io/Deformable-generator/}}.
+We have implemented the algorithm with the MindSpore framework~\footnote{\url{https://www.mindspore.cn/en}}.